tobymurray/mr_splashy_pants/README.md

 pants.me()
 ```

-If your refresh token expires, it should automatically refresh.
+If your access token expires, it should automatically refresh.

 Currently implemented with (partially) structured response: